 Surgery is only recommended in very few cases of gynaecomastia and is considered a purely cosmetic procedure.
 Most causes of gyanaecomastia are medical and the operation itself will not resolve the underlying problem.
-Prior to the operation, we will conduct a breast examination to ensure you are fit to undergo surgery for gynaecomastia.
+Prior to the operation, we will conduct a breast examination to ensure you are fit to undergo gynaecomastia treatment in Ipswich, Suffolk.
 When surgery is not suitable, we will advise you of your options.
 Aside from surgery, medication can be prescribed to correct hormone imbalance.

 The procedure is usually carried out under general anaesthetic.
 Surgery for gynaecomastia can involve a breast reduction, with or without liposuction, which concerns the removal of excess fat.
 An incision around the nipple will be made to remove the excess tissue.
 The nipple is repositioned afterwards.
 The type of surgery required will depend upon the severity of the condition.